echenim/BaseScale/README.md

-### System Design and Architecture Document: Enshrined Functionality Framework for a Custom Layer 1 Protocol
+### Enshrined Functionality Framework for a Custom Layer 1 Protocol

 #### **1. Vision and Goals**